Crash Bandicoot: On The Run has been out for just over a week, and it looks like the famous marsupial is spinning back to his roots.

-However, It's About Time took the marsupial to stressing new heights.
+However, It's About Time took the marsupial to stressful new heights.
 It became a chore to play.
 Except there was no pocket change for completing it.

 Now King has entered the fray with its mobile game, and it is starting to help me heal.